-20 minutes is all it takes to get this healthy curry ramen noodle dinner on the table!
+20 minutes is all it takes to get this flavor-forward curry ramen noodle dinner on the table!
 Loaded with fresh veggies and rich curry flavors, you'll feel good about serving this meal to your family!

 You Will Love This